croservices/cro/docs/cro-tool.md

   a stub web socket example
-* `:link<service>`: indicates that code to interact with the specified other service should be stubbed; that service must exist in some folder beneath the current working directroy, and have a `.cro.yml` with the specified service name.
+* `:link<service>`: indicates that code to interact with the specified other service should be stubbed; that service must exist in some folder beneath the current working directory, and have a `.cro.yml` with the specified service name.

 ## Running Services